JoseEspinosa/BovReg-Reproducibility/README.md

 # BovReg Reproducibility

-This template aims to be a guide for the development of reproducible BovReg bioinformatics analyses.
+This template aims to be a guide for the development of reproducible BovReg bioinformatic analyses.
 Since WP3 standard pipelines will be built on top of the analyses previously performed by other packages, the aim of these guidelines is to provide a set of minimum good practices to enable that the results obtained by our partners can be reproduced by the standard pipelines.
-To this end, we created a template using [Jupyter](http://jupyter.org/) notebooks that you can adapt to share your own pipelines.
+To this end, we created a series of templates using [Jupyter](http://jupyter.org/) notebooks that you can adapt to share your own pipelines.

-The template runs an RNA-seq toy pipeline inspired by the [rnaseq-nf](https://github.com/nextflow-io/rnaseq-nf) demo pipeline using [Salmon](https://combine-lab.github.io/salmon/) and includes the following steps:
+The templates run an RNA-seq toy pipeline inspired by the [rnaseq-nf](https://github.com/nextflow-io/rnaseq-nf) demo pipeline using [Salmon](https://combine-lab.github.io/salmon/) and includes the following steps:

 * Index transcriptome (Salmon)